 Intercity Transit is a member of the Washington State Transit Insurance Pool (WSTIP).
-WSTIP is a 25 member self-insurance program located in Olympia, Washington.
+WSTIP is a 25 member selfinsurance program located in Olympia, Washington.
 WSTIP supplies Intercity Transit auto liability, general liability, public official's liability coverage, all risk property coverage, auto physical damage coverage, boiler and machinery coverage, employee fidelity/crime coverage, and cyber liability coverage.

-At the end of 2018, Intercity Transit retained a \$5,000 deductible for its all-risk property coverage which includes auto physical damage.
+At the end of 2019, Intercity Transit retained a \$5,000 deductible for its all-risk property coverage which includes auto physical damage.
 Intercity Transit has a \$5,000 deductible for public official's liability coverage and has no deductible for general and auto liability risks covered by WSTIP.

 WSTIP was formed by Interlocal Agreement on January 1, 1989, pursuant to Chapters 48.61 and 39.34 RCW.
 The purpose for forming WSTIP was to provide member transit agencies joint self-insurance, joint purchasing of insurance and joint contracting for hiring of personnel to provide risk management, claims handling, and administrative services.
 Transit agencies joining WSTIP must remain members for a minimum of 36 months.
-Members may withdraw after that time by giving 6 months' notice.
+Members may withdraw after that time by giving six-month's notice and at the end of the fiscal year.
 Any member who withdraws will not be allowed to rejoin for a period of 36 months.